 This is a firm commitment initial public offering of common stock of TransCode Therapeutics, Inc. Prior to this offering, there has been no public market for our common stock.
-We expect the initial public offering price to be \$4.00 per share.
+The initial public offering price is \$4.00 per share.

-We have applied to list our common stock on the Nasdaq Capital Market under the symbol "RNAZ."
+Our common stock has been approved for listing on the Nasdaq Capital Market under the symbol "RNAZ."